RACV Logo

 Day 5 - Jeonju – Damyang - Gwangju

-Creativity and politics come together to create the quirky city of Gwangju.
-Referred to as the birthplace of Korean democracy, politics plays a big role in the city’s identity.
-Art is also popular in the city with many museums, galleries and a street dedicated to art.
-This morning we’ll venture south to Mt.
-Maisan and Tapsa Temple en route to Gwangju.
-This Buddhist temple complex is constructed entirely out of stones, making for a very impressive sight!
-Next, we’ll visit the nearby town of Jinan-gun to learn about spas, and how they are a very important part of life in Korea.
-The spa culture at Jinan Red Ginseng Spa is second to none.
+Get ready for a challenging day as we venture to Mt.
+Maisan and walk the trail as we ascend to the stunning Tapsa Temple.
+This extraordinary Buddhist site is built entirely out of stones, forming a series of magnificent towers.
+Snap photos, soak in the vibes, and marvel at this architectural wonder.
+You won’t believe how the stones were skillfully stacked into towering masterpieces.
+Next, we head to Jinan-gun, where spa culture reigns supreme in Korea.
+At the Jinan Red Ginseng Spa, you’ll discover why Koreans treat spa visits as therapy for both body and mind.
 Special Experience Enjoy a traditional spa experience and try the unique array of facilities and treatments, including ‘bubble sense therapy’ and ‘sound floating’.
 The traditional spa is gender combined and requires swimwear and bathing caps, which can be hired at the spa for a small fee.
 Enjoy the freedom to experience any of the themed rooms, including herbal bed therapy, bubble therapy, aromatherapy, mud therapy, stone therapy, floating therapy, outdoor pools with amazing views, and more.
-This afternoon we continue to Gwangju and check into our hotel we’ll be staying at for the next two nights.
+After our temple adventure, we continue toward Gwangju and check into our hotel for the next two nights.
+Known as Korea’s cradle of democracy, Gwangju’s vibrant political scene pairs seamlessly with its flourishing art culture.
+Explore galleries, museums, and a bustling street dedicated to all things art—a feast for creative souls!
 Challenging Day Today is a particularly challenging day, where there will be extended periods of walking time, often across uneven ground and in areas of high altitude or heat and humidity.

 Day 6 - Gwangju